 New York Sick Leave

-New York also added the New York Sick Leave (for public and private employers), which provides up to 14 days of paid leave.
+New York also added the New York Sick Leave (for public and private employers) as of March 18, 2020, which provides up to 14 days of paid leave.
 Under this policy, entitlement to the paid portion is dependent on employer size and/or revenue:

 - Employers with less than 10 employees and with a net income of less than or equal to $1 million are not required to provide paid sick leave.